greenchapter/dotfiles/README.md

 ## Sublime Text 3

 ## Terminal
-The Supercharged Pro Theme use the font *Source Code Pro*, you will get the font here → [Source Code Pro](https://github.com/adobe-fonts/source-code-pro)
+The Supercharged Pro Theme use the font **Source Code Pro Powerline** Font, you will get the font here → https://github.com/powerline/fonts

+## Vim